 Njörd

-Njörd is one of the most powerful ancient gods from Norse mythology.
+Njörd is one of the most potent ancient gods from Norse mythology.
 He was the God of Wind and the Sea, able to control storms.
 He was also the father of Frej and Freyja.
 To the mortals of Asgard, Njörd was regarded as the God of Wealth and Prosperity.

-The marriage was shortlived, however, because giantess Skadi preferred to live by the sea and Skadi preferred to live in her father’s mountain.
+The marriage was short-lived, however, because giantess Skadi preferred to live by the sea, and Skadi preferred to live in her father’s mountain.

 Aegir